 Section 1.
-The officers shall be a president, a vice-president, and a chairperson of the Finance & Personnel Committee, elected from among the appointed trustees at the January meeting.
+The officers shall be a president, a vice-president, and a chairperson of the Finance and Personnel Committee, elected from among the trustees.
+The vote shall take place at the January meeting.
 Officers may succeed themselves once only and may be re-elected to the same office after a lapse of at least one year.
 Vacancies in office shall be filled by vote at the next regular Board meeting after the vacancy occurs.
 Removal from office shall be by a two-thirds vote of all members of the Board.